klocaylo/Group18_DatabaseDesign/README.md

 ![](images/query_optimization3.png)

 ## Stored Procedure
 Below is the image of our stored procedures.
 The calculate_average_driver_rating stored procedure is used to calculate the average rating for any particular driver.
 The only parameter you need to pass in is the id of the driver.
-The calculate_average_restaurant_rating is used to calculate the average rating fo any particular restaurant.
+The calculate_average_restaurant_rating is used to calculate the average rating for any particular restaurant.
 The only parameter you need to pass in is the id of the restaurant.

 ![](images/Stored_Procedure.png)